What are National Insurance contributions?

 You can find more on paying UK NIC and qualifying for contributions whilst you are abroad in HMRC booklet NI38, which is available on GOV.UK.

 How does National Insurance work if I have more than one job?

-If you would like information on how NIC works if you have more than one job, please see our factsheet: Having more than one job.
+If you would like information on how NIC works if you have more than one job, please see our guidance: Having more than one job.

 Is it possible to get a refund of NIC or transfer NIC to another country?

 Migrants who work in the UK are normally liable to NIC.
 It is not usually possible to obtain a refund of any of the NIC paid, unless they have been paid in error.